Postgame Quotes With Head Coach Randy Bennett and Jock Landale

 Selection Sunday Quotes With Head Coach Randy Bennett

 Jordan Ford recorded a career-high 27 points Monday night versus the Cougars.

-Postgame Quotes from Coach Bennett, Calvin Hermanson and Emmett Naar
+Postgame Quotes From Head Coach Randy Bennett, Jock Landale and Calvin Hermanson

 The Saint Mary's men's basketball team hosted the University of Dayton Flyers at McKeon Pavilion on Dec.
 19, 2017.